 Places to visit in Diskit

 Diskit Monastery and Buddha statue are the most popular attractions in Diskit.
 Diskit Gompa is one of the largest and oldest Buddhist monasteries in Nubra Valley.
-It is a home to 100 of monks and a large Dosmoche festival (also known as “Festival of the Scapegoat”) in February.
+It is home to 100 of monks and a large Dosmoche festival (also known as “Festival of the Scapegoat”) in February.
 Unfortunately, the Khardung La pass is closed during winter, so it’s not possible to attend this festival for tourists.
 Nevertheless, there is the same festival held in Leh Palace in Leh.

 As in the case with Thiksey Monastery (one of the biggest monasteries in Ladakh), Diskit Gompa is a part of Gelugpa (Yellow Hat) school of Tibetan Buddhism.
-Moreover, in the 18th century, the control over the monastery was given away to Thikse.
+Moreover, in the 18th century, control over the monastery was given away to Thikse.
 Since then, Diskit is considered a sub-gompa of Thikse.

 Diskit Gompa is roughly 3 km away from the bus stand.
 You can walk this distance within half an hour.
 The climb is quite steep though.
 There is a paved road as well if you come by car.

 Maitreya Buddha is a huge 32-meter statue on the top of the hill overlooking the valley.
 The views of Nubra Valley from there are breathtaking.

 Diskit Monastery and Maitreya Buddha are part of the same complex.
 There is one entry for both places.
 The ticket costs 30 INR for everyone.
 It takes around 2-3 hours to explore both places.
 If you get hungry, there is a café with reasonable prices in the complex.

 Despite this complex is an impressive place to visit in Diskit, in my opinion, the best feel of the region you will get by talking to local people.
 They live through harsh winters with no permanent electricity, the travel from the valley to Leh is mostly not possible during winters because of the snowfall.
 Nevertheless, they work it out, looking for new projects and opportunities to implement in the valley to contribute to its development.

 Where to stay in Diskit